nycrecords/thelma/adr/01_azure_storage_tier.md

 ### 1. Locally Redundant Storage (LRS)

-ZRS replicates data three times within a single physical location in the primary region.
+LRS replicates data three times within a single physical location in the primary region.
 It provides 99.999999999% (11 nines) durability of objects over a given year.
 LRS supports Hot, Cool, and Archive storage.
 LRS is the best option for data that can easily be reconstructed or regenerated.

 #### Pros